crdschurch/crdschurch.github.io/_posts/2014-05-28-analysis-of-migrating-videoContent.markdown

 ![alt text](/flowcharts/video_content.svg "Message Migration flow chart")

 2 .
-Queries used in migration
+Query used in migration

 ```
-# To get all available series
-select * from series order by `StartDate` DESC ;

-# To get all messages for a particular series say seriesID = 2
-select * from message where SeriesID = 2 order by date desc;

-# To get all media content for a particular content type for each message say messageId = 495 and ContentTypeId = 1
+# To get all media content for a particular content type say ContentTypeId = 1 and gets only the mp4 type videos

-SELECT * from mediacontent
+SELECT * FROM mediacontent
-	where mediacontentid in (
-		select messagemediacontent.mediaid
-			from messagemediacontent
-			where messageid = 495
+WHERE  ContentTypeID = 1
-		) AND ( iPodVideo IS NOT NULL)
+AND ( iPodVideo IS NOT NULL AND iPodVideo != '')
+AND iPodVideo LIKE '%mp4';
 ```
 3 .
 List of the existing video's can be depicted in the following URL